cloudera/flink-tutorials/flink-secure-tutorial/README.md

   * Flink
 * Existing test user in the Kerberos realm and as local users on each cluster nodes.
 You can find some usefull commands for fulfilling the prerequisites in a dedicated chapter [here](#prerequisites)

-### Steps to run the Secured Flink Quickstart Application:
+### Steps to run the Secured Flink tutorial Application:

 * For Kerberos authentication generate a keytab file for the user inteded to submit the Flink job.
 Keytabs can be generated with ktutil, for example: